The OpenWrt system is maintained and distributed as a collection of packages.

 Some examples for dealing with the

 When declaring the source download method in the Makefile, direct tarball downloads via HTTP or HTTPS are the preferred way to acquire package sources, Git or other SCM clones should be avoided, mainly to keep the locally cached source downloads reproducible.

 If direct Git cloning is required (for example because there is no release tarballs available upstream) then Git via HTTPS is preferred over Git via HTTP is preferred over Git via its native protocol.
 Many OpenWrt users are behind corporate firewalls which disallow Git native traffic (TCP 9418).

 The use of mirror sites for tarball download locations is encouraged and helps to reduce the traffic load on upstream project sites.
-When chosing mirrors for a package please try to ensure that:
+When choosing mirrors for a package, please try to ensure that:

 Multiple mirrors can be specified in a package Makefile by assigning a white-space separated list of URLs to the

 PKG_SOURCE_URL variable.
 It is a good convention to assign the upstream project site itself to the end of the mirror list, to have a canonical fallback location in case a new version has not yet propagated to all mirrors, and to convey the original download location to casual readers.